We have information you must know before you buy the FJ Cruiser.

 An Off-Road option package further enhances the FJ's capabilities, with BFGoodrich Rugged Trail tires, trail-tuned Bilstein shock absorbers, and a rear differential lock that works in conjunction with Toyota's A-TRAC off-road traction control system; with this setup, the FJ Cruiser can hang with the Jeep Wrangler crowd.
 It also includes a multi-information display with a goofy floating ball inclinometer and compass.

-A Convenience Package ($2150) adds keyless entry, cruise control, power side-view mirrors with integrated backup camera, privacy glass, rear wiper, and spare tire cover.
-An Upgrade Package ($3030) adds 17-inch aluminum wheels, locking rear differential locks, JBL 10 speakers with sub woofer , Active Traction Control (A-TRAC) on 4WD models, 120V 400-watt power outlet, floating ball type multi-information display (includes inclinometer, compass, temperature), leather-wrapped steering wheel with integrated audio controls, and rear parking assist sonar.
+A Convenience Package ($2150) adds keyless entry, cruise control, power side-view mirrors with illuminated markers, auto-dimming rearview mirror with integrated backup camera, privacy glass, rear wiper, and spare tire cover.
+An Upgrade Package adds 17-inch aluminum wheels, locking rear differential, JBL 10 speaker audio with subwoofer, Active Traction Control (A-TRAC) on 4WD models, 115V power outlet, floating ball type multi-information display (includes inclinometer, compass, temperature), leather-wrapped steering wheel with integrated audio controls, and rear parking assist sonar.
 The Off-Road Package includes trail tuned Bilstein shock absorbers, locking rear differential, Active Traction Control (A-TRAC), BFGoodrich Rugged Trail tires, and the multi-information display.

-Stand-alone options include 17-inch alloy wheels, the rear differential lock, and running boards.
+Stand-alone options include 17-inch alloy wheels ($579), the rear differential lock ($340), and running boards ($345).
 Customers can also choose from a catalog of dealer-installed accessories, including: auxiliary driving lights, rock rails, roof rack, brush guard, taillight guards, sport exhaust system, receiver hitch and harness, wind deflector with off-road lights, a cargo mat and all-weather or carpeted floor mats.

 Safety features include Toyota's STAR Safety System that combines Vehicle Skid Control to help the truck go where the driver steers, even on a slippery surface; traction control to reduce wheel slip and thus enhance traction; and anti-lock brakes with electronic brake-force distribution and brake assist.
 Side-curtain and front-seat side-impact airbags are also standard, along with dual-stage airbags up front.
 So is a tire pressure monitor.